WATCH OUT FOR DISTRACTED DRIVERS!

 I put tens of thousands of miles on my 2 and 4-wheel vehicles each year and I’m frankly shocked at the number of distracted drivers out there.
 I even see big rig operators on their cell phones on a regular basis.
 How insane is this?

 Young and old, everyone seems to be doing it!
 Driver inattention seems to have become a “normal” roadway practice.
 It’s an addiction as far as I can tell and it appears to be getting worse.
 According to New Jersey’s Attorney General’s Office, 53% of crashes in that state labeled “driver inattention” as a contributing factor.
 Yes, that’s over half of all accidents in Jersey.
 I suspect this to be a typical statistic in all states across the country.
+If you are in need of legal services following your road incident, you could go to the site of Conway injury attorneys at Joye Law firm in South Carolina.

 Law Enforcement Cannot Solve The Distracted Driver Problem Without Our Help.